rawxbee/neoboard-enhancement-suite/ios-versions/README.md

 edited for ios by rawbeee

 # how to use
-* Install the Userscripts app
+* Install the Userscripts app.
+  * Create a new folder for your scripts.
+  * Set this as the default folder for your scripts.
 * Go to device settings.
 Navigate to Safari > Extensions > then toggle Userscripts "on".
 * Navigate to the script(s) you would like to install.
 * On the script page locate the raw dropdown / click on the "..." to view the "Raw file content" menu.
-* Hit "View".
-A new tab should open with the script.
+* Hit "Download".
+* Navigate to your downloads folder.
-* Tap the icon on the bottom left of the URL bar.
+* Click on the file, and hit the "share" button.
-* Select "Userscripts".
-It should now say "Userscript Detected."
-* Hit install.
+* Save to Files > save it to the designated folder you made for Userscripts.